ToonTamilIndia/manhwaclan-api/README.md

 # Manhwaclan API

 Welcome to the manhwaclan API!
 This API provides comprehensive access to information about Manga, Manhwa, and Manhua.
-Data is meticulously scraped from various sources, including manhwaclan, with the capability to gather data from multiple manga websites utilizing the madara themes in Wordpress.
+Data is meticulously scraped from  manhwaclan, with the capability to gather data from multiple manga websites utilizing the madara themes in Wordpress.

 ## Features